 How to Homeschool with Independent Lessons

 This one trips people up.
 How to do multiple grades for your kids?
-We use Teaching Textbooks for my older girls, and Gauge, grade 2, will be using CTCMath this year, so that is all independent from each other, and they are all able to do the work on their own.
+We use Teaching Textbooks for my older girls, and Gauge, grade 2, will be using CTCMath this year, so that are all independent from each other, and they are all able to do the work on their own.

 Language Arts is independent too from siblings, we’re using Grammar Galaxy again.
 Austin, grade 6 can do this completely on her own.
 Brookland, grade 4, needs a little help here and there, and Gauge requires my full help.
 It is easy to juggle that help when they are working on their own, independent studies too.